Little Blue NRD

 - Rural Water 13% 13%

 The District employs eleven full-time professional staff responsible for carrying out the directives of the Board of Directors.
 Four full-time secretaries as well as one Technician are also employed and serve as District contacts in four of the local Natural Resources Conservation Service (NRCS) offices which lie within the District.
 The Rural Water Projects employ two part-time employees.

 The general manager oversees the general administration of the District as well as personnel management, budget, project development, District planning/policy, and Legislative activities.

 Tyler’s duties include administration of the Groundwater Quality Plan, groundwater quality programs, project development support, planning, budget & finance, livestock waste permits review as well as data management and systems administrator.

 Kevin oversees the District’s Water Quantity Management Plan, water meter maintenance, static water levels, new well permits, drainage and surface water and is the Rural Water Projects Manager.

-Kent is in charge of the Tree Program, Watershed maintenance, Recreation Area maintenance, Buffer Strip Program, Wildlife Habitat and equipment maintenance.
+This position is in charge of the Tree Program, Watershed maintenance, Recreation Area maintenance, Buffer Strip Program, Wildlife Habitat and equipment maintenance.

 Water Resources Technician